 Instead of waiting years to iterate on designs, engineers can more rapidly test them for space-worthiness week in, week out on the printer.
 Or researchers will send up the guts of a cubesat—tiny satellites 10 cm on a side—in a flat, space-saving stack of circuit boards and have an astronaut print and assemble the satellite’s frame onboard.

 Future models will expand the printer’s selection of materials—diversifying from plastic to metal, for example—and further down the road, a Made In Space recycling facility will allow broken or obsolete tools to be melted down and reprinted.

 Though early generations will print small items in Earth orbit, 3D printing may be key to further exploration of the final frontier.
 The printer works in microgravity, but it should also work on the Moon or Mars.
 Indeed, the team envisions robotically printing structures on other planets using the resources available—truly living off the land.

-They are, in fact, already developing a way to 3D print using simulated moon dust, as shown in this exclusive clip with the team:
+They are, in fact, already developing a way to 3D print using simulated moon dust.

 Though 3D printing tech is nowhere near Star Trek’s magical replicator—the technology aims to solve the same problem.
 And it already does a pretty good job.